Here is a nice article that will hopefully provoke some discussion when it comes to designing the societies as they develop in the game.

 I thought we kind of settled for a game design that allows us to pursue whatever course we want in this conflicting issue?
 A game design that treats men and women mostly the same, and for all functional reasons equal, but where random events may, if the player allows or wants it, tip the balance towards different societal models, whether it be more or less equality between the sexes, or equality between people generally, and so forth.

-there should be a myriad kinds of neolithic societies created by players in this fantastic game.
-Sometimes the unexpected happens, like when the descendants of Catholic count Burkhard of Zollern in southern modern Germany, vassals of the Holy Roman Emperor, became Protestant dukes of Prussia in modern today’s Russia, vassals of the Polish-Lithuanian commonwealth in Kraków, only to change completely again, to emperors of Germany!
-Today, though, they’re just
+There are a myriad of âvariationsâ on neolithic societies known to us, so⊠there should be a myriad kinds of neolithic societies created by players in this fantastic game.
+Sometimes the unexpected happens, like when the descendants of Catholic count Burkhard of Zollern in southern modern Germany, vassals of the Holy Roman Emperor, became Protestant dukes of Prussia in modern todayâs Russia, vassals of the Polish-Lithuanian commonwealth in KrakĂłw, only to change completely again, to emperors of Germany!
+Today, though, theyâre just⊠businessmen.
+Who would have thought that a thousand years earlier?
+But it was possible⊠as should many unlikely turn of events be in Ancient Cities⊠science permittingâŠ

 There has never really been an equalism between genres!
 SIMPLY because historical and cultural circumstances tend to dominate one or the other.
 There have been and there are societies with greater power than women to men.
 Nepalese society there are ethnic groups where 1 woman can have 4 men, the opposite of the islamic society a man can have 4 women.
 They are extreme; patriarchy and matriarchy.
 The other current societies adjust between them.
 For me it is quite possible that we have in the neolithic societies with greater feminine power.
 Maybe the girl is right; CITAS and others with societies of greater openness to women.
 And societies as closed to women as those proto-Arabs.
 I believe that the environment and the context of peace allow this.
 SEE the current society.
 I am Brazilian, for about 40 or 50 years the explicit eroticism was leveraged by the State and even stimulated the use of the image of women to sex tourism and carnival degenerating the real orgy.
 Although it is a historically Christian country.
 This fall is due to both the left and the right.
 Geopolitical environment was of peace to everything and everyone.
 We were on the US side in the Cold War, socialism seemed distant.
 Today we have in Venezuela, we suffered a horrible decade in economy with the left, but also in customs what was bad became worse.
 Then society has closed, we are more conservative, more puritanical.
-Carnival already has less orgy and nudism, football no longer excites us, now it’s politics.
+Carnival already has less orgy and nudism, football no longer excites us, now itâs politics.
 On the other hand EUROPE had socialism in Germany this forced the Germans to be conservative.
 Fall of the wall, left in power gradually, in complete peace, without enemies.
-The guidelines on the left resonate as “truths”: Children for what?
-Long live the pleasure - the “300 million genres”, whatever you want even a cat, ah it’s a process to tell you that you’ve gone crazy.
+The guidelines on the left resonate as âtruthsâ: Children for what?
+Long live the pleasure - the â300 million genresâ, whatever you want even a cat, ah itâs a process to tell you that youâve gone crazy.
 This paranoid state of absurdity and broad freedom of the sexes is destroying Europe.
 Why have more rigid patriarchal societies survived so far?
 Because they make the right adjustments in releasing a certain percentage of women to functions or freedoms that would otherwise destroy society.
 The current context is well-known.
 We can see the effect of this in the NEPAL matriarchal and monarchical society was unable to defend the monarchy against the communists and their patriarchalism.
 Today is a republic and with strong changes.
 Obviously over time, what we see in Europe will come and destabilize the country.
 Just as one day the left destabilized my country in customs.
 This equalization is always superficial or relative, even among prehistoric, Neolithic peoples.

-Although we can speak and accept that 30% of burials are “women warriors”.
+Although we can speak and accept that 30% of burials are âwomen warriorsâ.
 What I believe is not true, since in archeology a lot of political or ideological militancy is a fact.
 I agree with the opinion of others, many of these funerals are of status, recognition of defense bellicose involvement, but not what they necessarily were in life; artisans, weavers, housewives.
-But if we admit this reality does not mean an “equality” because it means that they were 30% the predominance would still be masculine and therefore patriarchal.
+But if we admit this reality does not mean an âequalityâ because it means that they were 30% the predominance would still be masculine and therefore patriarchal.
 Women are a valuable asset to any society, proof of this we can see in the present and antiques, in wars women are generally spared from being killed, but not raped, enslaved, indoctrinated.
 Because?
 Women procreate, they generate substitutes and population growth.
 People with millions of people have more power, more trade, more technology in general conditions.
 Consider, for example, the Russian Revolution of 1917, SEVERAL ephemeral states came to life from 1 to 4 years, were unable to face the larger society then emerged; Soviet-Communists.
-These are the dilemmas in today’s Europe.
-In a civilizing sense, the lefts in power have led to a great IGUALITARISM, to the point that I see a German deputy salute 12 “sexes” to give their vote.
+These are the dilemmas in todayâs Europe.
+In a civilizing sense, the lefts in power have led to a great IGUALITARISM, to the point that I see a German deputy salute 12 âsexesâ to give their vote.
 Aberration the situation.
-The real civilizing result is a population decline, but men and women are so artificially “equal” that their societies are gradually self-exterminating and their economies do not collapse, they resort to the most fertile people precisely because they do not have “equality”; the Arabs.
+The real civilizing result is a population decline, but men and women are so artificially âequalâ that their societies are gradually self-exterminating and their economies do not collapse, they resort to the most fertile people precisely because they do not have âequalityâ; the Arabs.
 It means that in decades we will see more Arabs than Germans in Germany and even Turks.
 Until the erase of that people.
-It is what we see in Nepal with the communists erase the “empowered” matriarchal society.
+It is what we see in Nepal with the communists erase the âempoweredâ matriarchal society.
 I simply realize, many people with good knowledge on specific issues, want to impose positions of IDEOLOGY DE GENERER, which is a political form, within a game.
 This in a way that the developers do not realize, contributes still more in cultural scope to influence young people to this perspective.
 We must be realistic, some societies had more feminine participation.
 END.
-Soon we will see, you are the same people wanting you to stand; “300 million genres”.
+Soon we will see, you are the same people wanting you to stand; â300 million genresâ.
 The game promises to have great graphic quality this attracts children and young people!
 HISTORY MAY HAVE BEEN OF SEMI-NUTIC WOMEN.
 OK.
 But we are talking about a game that what everything indicates the father wants to play with the son and the daughter, teacher wants to use the students.

 Right or wrong archeologists from time to time portray more dressed men and women.
-We should know it’s just a game.
+We should know itâs just a game.
 NOT EVERYTHING IS 100% REAL, and neither should it.
 It should be suitable to the public first, to know that most gamers are children and young people.
-The reality is that this new era of “archeologists” of the “politically correct” of the dissemination update, nevertheless it is necessary to filter.
+The reality is that this new era of âarcheologistsâ of the âpolitically correctâ of the dissemination update, nevertheless it is necessary to filter.
 THE GAME CAN BE 99% REALITY The clothes if they represent 1% in the game is a lot.
 So we have 99% realism, and that would make it very sellable.
-It’s like SCS SR PAVEL said.
+Itâs like SCS SR PAVEL said.
 Simulation games seek to capture 100% of reality, but will never be 100% have other factors to think about; the gameplay and the public.
 Yes semi nude women have a great appeal among the adult public, it can yield up to good critics, but in sales it saturates very quickly, because it also receives criticism.
 And our society still exists children despite the abjections of the militancy of gender.
 And it is with them that we must have concern.
 Positive reviews will come with graphic quality already.
 The clothes though important is a case in which they should not be realistic at 100% or 0%.
 But they should make this a less relevant detail than some people want to impose.
 Equality of gender, equality.
 This is futile detail to me.
 I want only the environment of the time, the relations of commerce, relations of war, diplomacy, being able to make a family in the game, to have that dog half wolf.
-I’m not worried about secularism.
+Iâm not worried about secularism.
 I find it very futile.
 Slider to move to have more or less female participation solves the case.
 BUT ALERT FROM HERE A LITTLE THOSE PEOPLE WANT 300 MILLION SLIDERS OF GENDER.
 Because their minds do not support the fact that there are only 2; man and woman.

 I expected a forum, more involved in relevant topics.
-What will be the new topic: “dildo in the Neolithic”, The GLBT movement in the Neolithic and its perpectives trans women in the Rhine and Moselle?
+What will be the new topic: âdildo in the Neolithicâ, The GLBT movement in the Neolithic and its perpectives trans women in the Rhine and Moselle?

 A few quibbles.